abhishek4108/Machine-Learning-Notes/Decision Trees.md

 ### Reduction in Variance

 Reduction in variance is an algorithm used for continuous target variables (regression problems).
 This algorithm uses the standard formula of variance to choose the best split.
-The split with lower variance is selected as the criteria to split the population:
+The split with lower variance is selected as the criteria to split the population: <br />

 $$
 Variance = \frac{\sum_{} (X - \bar X)^2}{n}